 An integral part of preparing to sell your ranch (again, this is primarily for multi-generational ranch owners) is communicating with your family members.
 There is an unfortunate irony regarding ranches that have been in the same family for generations; selling the ranch can be a wedge that splits families apart.
 Planning and communicating can decrease the possibility of this happening to your family.

 Here’s a typical scenario: There are four grown kids who now have families of their own.
 One of the kids stayed on and has worked the ranch for the past 30 years.
 The others moved off after high school to Seattle or Denver and have lived lives very separate from the ranch.
-The parents pass on, the kids who don’t live on the ranch want to sell, the sibling who has spent a lifetime working the ranch doesn’t want to sell.
+The parents pass on, the kids who don’t live on the ranch want to sell, and the sibling who has spent a lifetime working the ranch doesn’t want to sell.
 They have sweat equity into the land while their siblings were chasing careers in the big city.
 They have a connection to the ranch their siblings may not understand.
 Selling means uprooting the family.
-They have nowhere to go and they may have a child of their own who wants to stay on and ranch.
+They have nowhere to go, and they may have a child of their own who wants to stay on and ranch.

 Working with a family that is at odds on whether or not to sell the ranch is not only a negative process, it’s also a waste of everyone’s time.
 I don’t have a silver bullet solution for this situation.
 My advice is to plan, communicate and remember that there is nothing more important than family.

 The signs are here, and the mornings and evenings start to carry a cooler breeze.
 The dove fields cool down both in temperature and action.
 The days are still warm, but the cycle of Autumn is upon us.
 Soon, there will be a changing of the leaves along the plateaus and mountains and a cooling […]